mert-kurttutan/container-ubuntu-conda-template/README.md

 I have also seen some other people describing this setting.
 But, it seems that they are using miniconda image rather Ubuntu image.
 Here, I want to have the flexibility of choosing ubuntu image myself.

-If you want to use Ubuntu as a base image, there is also a problem due `sh` being default shell, this template resolves this by calling necessary conda commands to activate the environment properly.
+If you want to use Ubuntu as a base image, there is also a problem due to `sh` being default shell.
+This template resolves this by calling necessary conda commands to activate the environment properly.

 ## Installation